josmar-crwdstffng/angular/aio/content/guide/template-typecheck.md

 *   Using the `async` pipe with an Observable which you know will emit synchronously.

-    The `async` pipe currently assumes that the Observable it subscribes to can be asynchronous, which means that it's possible that there is no value available yet.
+    The `async` pipe currently assumes that the Observable it subscribes to can be asynchronous, which means that it is possible that there is no value available yet.
     In that case, it still has to return something &mdash;which is `null`.
     In other words, the return type of the `async` pipe includes `null`, which might result in errors in situations where the Observable is known to emit a non-nullable value synchronously.